department-of-veterans-affairs/va.gov-team/products/disability/526ez/research/2023-11-Shadowing-Research/Research-Plan.md

 - Inclusive, diverse sample with respect to race/ethnicity, age, gender, educational attainment, financial status

 **Primary criteria**
-Disability Benefit eligibility
+- Disability Benefit eligibility
    - All Veterans must be eligible to file for disability compensation in the next 30 days.

-Experience filing for benefits
+- Experience filing for benefits
    - Quota- At least 3 Veterans who have never filed
    - Quota- At least 2 Veterans who have filed in the past, but never online

-Comfortable being observed filling out their claim on va.gov.
+- Comfortable being observed filling out their claim on va.gov.

-Age
+- Age
    - Recruit a mix of ages

-Disability
+- Disability
    - At least 3 Veterans with cognitive disabilities

-Race/Ethnicity
+- Race/Ethnicity
    - At least 1 Black Veterans
    - No more than 2 Caucasian Veterans
    - At least 2 other ethnicities (Hispanic, Asian, Native American)

 **Secondary criteria**
 Recruit a mix of gender, education, condition count, and military branch

-Screener Questions
+**Screener Questions**
 1. Do you have a VA.gov account that you have logged onto in the last six months?
-- Yes [Advance]
+   a.
+Yes [Advance]
-- No [Hold]
+   b.
+No [Hold]

 2. Have you ever filed a claim for disability compensation with VA in the past?
 If so, when and how did you file it?
 [Free response, record method/date of last filing]
 - No (Recruit 4 Veterans who have not filed in the past)